Guanzy2224/Fall2016-proj1-grp9/README.md

 + Project summary:
 +     This project tries to answer which state and induatry is the best place to work in America, by analyzing working hours and wage data by states and industries.
 It mainly can be divided into 3 part.
-+     General Analysis: #What's the working environment in America?#
-+                       Data analysis and visualization of the average working hours and wage by different states.
++     1. General Analysis: What's the working environment in America?Data analysis and visualization of the average working hours and wage by different states.
-+     Occupations and Industries Analysis: #Which job or industry is the best to work for?#
-+                       To find the best occupation and industry to work onIllustration of Top 5 occupations and industries which have the best working hours and wage ratio.
++     2. Occupations and Industries Analysis: Which job or industry is the best to work for?
+To find the best occupation and industry to work onIllustration of Top 5 occupations and industries which have the best working hours and wage ratio.
-+     Computer and Mathmatical Occupations Analysis: #If I stay with what I learnt, where should I go?#
-+     Focusing on the computer and Mathmatical Occupations, research on the working hours and wage by different states.
++     3. Computer and Mathmatical Occupations Analysis: If I stay with what I learnt, where should I go?
+Focusing on the computer and Mathmatical Occupations, research on the working hours and wage by different states.
 +
 +
 **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.